 If I were coming to visit my mother in a week, I’d have to field the same questions daily leading up to my trip.
 One of them would inevitably be, “Which train are you taking?”
 This unrelenting line of questioning was frustrating, of course, but it should have been alarming.
 According to the Alzheimer’s Association, chronic forgetfulness and asking for the same information over and over is a warning sign.
 Forgetting conversations is another, according to Helpguide.org.
 Requiring the same information a few times can be attributed to normal aging, but when the information won’t stick on a daily basis, it could be more serious.

 My mother has been outgoing her entire life and has numerous close friends.
 When she moved out of state with my father 10 years ago, she began avoiding social situations, though, especially if it meant meeting new people.
 As we later learned, social isolation is an early sign of dementia.

 When my mother moved from the place she’d lived her whole life to the new town, she never quite figured out how to get around—and she loved to be out and about.
 According to the Alzheimer’s Association, having trouble driving to a familiar location is an early symptom of dementia.
 If my mother’s disease had taken root around the time she relocated, it makes sense that she would have trouble retaining this new information.

-Unexplained weight loss.
 My mother had always been a petite woman.
 But in the past handful of years, she seemed to keep shrinking.
 By the time she was diagnosed with Alzheimer’s, she weighed less than 100 pounds.
 According to a report published by the American Academy of Neurology in 2009, “Women who will go on to develop dementia begin to lose weight at least ten years before diagnosis.”
-Another report, in 2010, linked unintended weight loss with Alzheimer’s—and, specifically, with the rapid progression of the disease.
+Another report, from 2010, linked unintended weight loss with Alzheimer’s—and, specifically, with the rapid progression of the disease.
 My mother has cycled through the last three stages of Alzheimer’s in about two years.